pingcap/blog/_posts/2017-06-26-refactor-builtin.md

 ### <span id="app"> Appendix </span>

 - For a built-in function, multiple function signatures may be created to handle different scenarios, depending on the number & type of parameters, and the type of return value.
 For most built-in functions, each parameter type and return value type are determined, so only a function signature is needed.
 - For referring rules of more complicated return value type, you can refer to the implementation and test of the `CONCAT` function.
-You can use the `MySQLWorkbench` tool to run the query `select funcName (arg0, arg1, ...)` to observe the data type of the return value in MySQL's built-in functions when inputting different parameters.
+You can use the `MySQLWorkbench` tool to run the query `select funcName (arg0, arg1, ...)` to observe the field type of the return value in MySQL's built-in functions when inputting different parameters.
 - In the evaluation process of TiDB expression, only the following six evaluation types (currently we are implementing the JSON type) are supported:
 	1. int (int64)
 	2. real (float64)